marjanpoimijat/berry-picker-tracker/README.md

 #### Instructions:

-1. Install <strong>Expo Go</strong> app from the Apple <strong>App Store</strong>.
+1. Install <strong>Expo Go</strong> app from the Apple <strong>App Store</strong> or Android <strong>Play Store</strong>.
 Expo Go is a smartphone application for running mobile apps that are in development on a mobile device.
-2. Launch <strong>Expo Go</strong> app on your IOS device.
+2. Launch <strong>Expo Go</strong> app on your IOS/Android device.
 3. Login or Create an Expo account.

-4. Connect your IOS device to your computer using usb-cable.
+4. Connect your IOS/Android device to your computer using usb-cable.
-5. Make sure that your IOS device and your computer are connected to the same network.
+5. Make sure that your IOS/Android device and your computer are connected to the same network.
 6. On your computer in the Berry-picker-tracker frontend repository run the command:

 ```
 npm start
 ```

 6. A QR code should be displayed.
-Open the default camera app on your IOS device and scan the QR code.
+Open the default camera app on your IOS/Android device and scan the QR code.
 7. On your IOS device Expo Go should open and promt you to choose between <strong>Development Build</strong> or <strong>Expo Go</strong>.
 Choose <strong>Expo Go</strong>.

 Congratulations!
-The Berry-picker-tracker mobile app should now launch on your IOS device.
+The Berry-picker-tracker mobile app should now launch on your IOS/Android device.

 ### Running the app in an Android emulator on Cubbli/Ubuntu